dCache/dcache-book2/README.md

 Access to the data is provided by various standard protocols.
 Furthermore the software comes with an implementation of the Storage Resource Manager protocol (**SRM**), which is an open standard for grid middleware to communicate with site specific storage fabrics.

-[Who should read this book?]: Who should read this book?
+Who should read this book?
 --------------------------

 This book is primerally targeted at system administrators.